 While at the top, in clear days, you can see all the Cycladic islands that surround Naxos.
 Zas is an important hideout and nesting place for many migratory and resident birds such as the Griffon vulture which we hope you will have the chance to observe!
 Take the downhill path at the other side of the mountain to reach the village of Filoti where you can have lunch at its picturesque square…

-Distance: 8.8 km, 2.50h walking time, 5-6h actual walking time with stops to rest and lunch.
-Easy to moderate.
+Distance: 10 km, 3.20h walking time, 5-6h actual walking time with stops to rest and lunch.
+Moderate.

 Take the path towards the village of Myloi enjoying a remarkable fertile land, full of lemon trees, orange trees, almond and olive trees, basins with water and then continue to the village of Kouronohori, one of the most picturesque villages whose main attraction is the Tower of Fragopoulos and the colourful courtyards.
 End the walk at the village of Melanes, one of the oldest villages in Naxos which got its name by the dark color of the soil.